 —oOo—

 From the basis of BattleTech: A Game of Armoured Combat has spawned a rich and detailed setting supported by numerous games and editions, as well as miniatures and more, but what has made the BattleTech franchise what it is today has to start somewhere.
 Returning to the original game and there is a pleasing elegance to BattleTech: A Game of Armoured Combat that is easy to grasp and play.
-What you might play is as another matter, for whilst the background is excellent, the issue with it is that not much is made of it in the rule book.
-There are no scenarios or suggested battles and had there been, that would have drawn the players into the game and setting.
+What you might play is another matter, for whilst the background is excellent, the issue with it is that not much is made of it in the rule book.
+There are no scenarios or suggested battles and had there been, they would have drawn the players into the game and setting.
 That said, there are hooks here and there in the background that can be developed in scenario set-ups, especially in the descriptions of the mercenary units and the bandit kingdoms.
 BattleTech: A Game of Armoured Combat is still a very playable and enjoyable game with flavoursome combat and a good background.

 It's a shame they haven't yet recreated thos box set with the new miniatures.